How many people are registering to vote?

 - 3,676 people aged between 65 and 74 registered

-The previous Facebook-related spike on 7 April actually saw the 25-to-34 group with the most registrations - 31,211 people - but this was followed in second by the under-25s, with 22,138 registrations.
+The Facebook-related spike on 7 April actually saw the 25-to-34 group with the most registrations - 31,211 people - but this was followed by the under-25s, with 22,138 registrations.

 Just 3,175 people 65 or over registered on that day.